-The continuous counterpart of $\mathscr{X}$ is a Riemannian symmetric space of noncompact type.
-There $h_t$ the kernel of the heat semigroup $e^{t\Delta}$ where $\Delta$ is the Laplace--Beltrami operator, is well understood.
-Initial results based on specific computations were established by Sawyer \cite{saw1, saw2, saw3} and Anker \cite{a2, a3}.
-Eventually, Anker and Ji in \cite{aj} proved a sharp estimates on the kernel $h_t(x)$ whenever $\norm{x}$ is smaller than some constant multiplicity of $1+t$.
-Global estimates were subsequently found by Anker and Ostellari \cite{ao, ao2}.
-The results have important applications.
-Among them is the exact behaviour of the Green function which is the analytic input in the process of describing the Martin boundary \cite{gu,gjt}.
-In \cite{gjt} Guivarc'h, Ji and Taylor based on \cite{aj} constructed Martin compactification.
-The authors emphasize the importance of generalizations to Bruhat--Tits buildings associated with reductive groups over $p$-adic fields all the compactification procedures.
-The group-theoretic part of the program has already been carried out by Guivarc'h and R\'emy in \cite{gure}.
-Moreover, among the Open Problems in \cite{gjt}, the asymptotic behaviour of the Green function of finite range isotropic random walks on affine buildings is formulated.
+In order to better motivate our study, let us first consider the case of Riemannian symmetric spaces of non-compact type, called symmetric spaces for short, since affine buildings are the non-Archimedean counterparts to the latter manifolds; both situations are complementary pieces at the heart of Lie theory \cite{Helgason1979, Tits1977}.
+On a symmetric space the heat kernel $h_t$ for the heat semigroup $e^{t\Delta}$ where $\Delta$ is the Laplace--Beltrami operator is a basic and well-studied object.
+Estimates as well as asymptotic of $h_t$ play a fundamental r\^ole in studying geometry of the underlying space.
+Initial studies of $h_t$ were carried out by Sawyer \cite{saw1, saw2, saw3} and Anker \cite{a2, a3}.
+In \cite{aj} Anker and Ji proved sharp estimates on the kernel $h_t(x)$ whenever $\norm{x}$ is smaller than some constant multiple of $1 + t$.
+Global estimates were subsequently found by Anker and Ostellari \cite{ao2, ao}.
+These results have important applications.
+One is to determine the behavior of the Green function which is the analytic input needed to describe the Martin boundary \cite{gjt, gu}.
+In \cite{gjt} Guivarc'h, Ji and Taylor used results obtained in \cite{aj} to construct the Martin compactification of symmetric spaces.

-In the present paper we provide the answer for the posed question.
-We give a detailed description of the off-diagonal behaviour of $p_n$ on any affine building of reduced type.
-The case $\widetilde{BC}_r$ will be covered in \cite{sttr}.
-We show sharp lower and upper estimates on $p_n(x,y)$ (see Theorem \ref{th:4}) uniform in the region